-Required Training: In order to apply for initial nursing assistant certification, candidates must first complete the required training in Washington State.
-State-approved training programs typically consist of 85 hours divided into 50 hours of clinical practice and 35 hours of classroom instruction.
+Required Classes: In order to apply for initial nursing assistant certification, candidates must first complete the required coursework in Washington State.
+State-approved CNA programs typically consist of 85 hours divided into 50 hours of clinical practice and 35 hours of classroom instruction.

-Examination: The next step to becoming certified is for candidates to schedule a test via Pearson Vue, which was designated to administer the (NNAAP) examination in the state of Washington.
-Training providers will upload the name of students who have successfully completed the training program with Pearson Vue.
-Each student will then receive account activation instructions, which they will use to activate their account and schedule a test.
+Examination: The next step to becoming certified is for candidates to schedule a test via Credentia, which was designated to administer the (NNAAP) examination in the state of Washington.
+Program providers will upload the name of students who have successfully completed the CNA program with Credentia Each student will then receive account activation instructions, which they will use to activate their account and schedule a test.

 Registry Enlisting: Upon passing successfully both parts of the NNAAP examination, candidates’ name will be added to the Washington CNA Registry.